cmdcolin/oddgenes/README.md

 ### Chimeric genes

-The gene Jingwei is a chimera of two genes, alcohol dehydrogenage and yellow emperor.
+The gene Jingwei is a chimera (or fusion) of two genes, alcohol dehydrogenage and yellow emperor.
 Many chimeras are damaging but this has been selected for

 http://www.pnas.org/content/101/46/16246